 Roll your tortillas tightly.
 To create pinwheels that won’t fall open when you pick them up, roll your tortillas up as tightly as possible.

 Wrap the rolled tortillas in plastic wrap.
-Wrapping the tortillas in plastic wrap will help the rolled tortillas hold their shape while they chill in the fridge.
+Plastic wrap will help the rolled tortillas hold their shape while they chill in the fridge.

 Chill the roll ups for a few hours.
 Chilling the rolled up tortillas for a few hours before slicing them gives the cream cheese a chance to firm up again.
-This will make it much easier to slice your pinwheels into even slices and keep them from falling apart.
+This will make it much easier to slice your pinwheels and achieve a nice round shape.

 Slice with a serrated knife.
 Slice the pinwheels with a serrated knife to keep from flattening the tortillas rolls while you cut them.